zotonic/zotonic/doc/ref/modules/mod_translation.rst

 This module provides support for dealing with multiple languages.

-How content and static strings are translated is explained in full in :ref:`manual-i18n`.
+How content and static strings are translated is explained in full in :ref:`guide-translation`.

 Language as part of the URL
 ---------------------------

-By default, :ref:`mod_translation` prefixes each URL (using :ref:`manual-dispatch-rewriting`) in your website with the code of the current language.
+By default, :ref:`mod_translation` prefixes each URL (using :ref:`guide-dispatch-rewriting`) in your website with the code of the current language.
 The idea behind this is that each language version of a :term:`resource` gets its own URL, and is as such indexable for Google.